 16th April 2011

-A selection of yummy recipes to keep the kids entertained and their bellies full this Easter.
+A selection of yummy recipes to keep the kids entertained and their tummies full this Easter.

 Peppermint Ice Bunnies

 We were inspired by the peppermint mice we made for Father Christmas to make some little rabbits for Easter.
 They look very tempting perched on top of our coconut grass-topped fairy cakes.

 - One egg white